-Health First--Central Florida's largest fully integrated delivery network--combined the leading Cognitive Clinical Success Machine with a focused, comprehensive program to reduce readmissions.
+Health First--Central Florida's largest fully integrated delivery network--combined Jvion's Cognitive Clinical Success Machine with a focused, comprehensive program to reduce readmissions.
 Within less than three months, the system realized nearly $2M in savings and significantly reduced readmissions for some of the community's most vulnerable and at-risk patients.

 Health First serves Central Florida and is the region's only fully integrated delivery network.
-The system comprises four hospitals, multiple outpatient and wellness services, and a payor arm that includes commercial and Medicare health plans.
+The system comprises of four hospitals, multiple outpatient and wellness services, and a payor arm that includes commercial and Medicare health plans.
 They are distinguished by a community-minded approach to care that focuses on local control and a sharp attention to community needs.

 Like other hospitals facing readmission penalties, Health First is encouraging health promotion and wellness to reduce readmission rates.
 System leadership is taking a progressive stance against hospital readmissions.
 It is one that combines leading edge cognitive science technology with a comprehensive support structure to create a positive outcome.

 Putting the Patient First